-“Body’s Law” is a performance about the transition of the body from the state of detention in a jail to the state of reintroduction in the social body.
+“Body’s Law” is a performance about a state of transition of the body.
+Transition means a passage from one point to another.
+It explores a social state of transition from the state of detention in a jail to the state of being part of a society.

 Vincenzo Fiore Marrese, Body’s Law © Marrese